 If so, you may want to take a step back and look at what’s going on.

-Because when you’re stressed, awareness is half the battle, according to Kiran Taylor, MD, division chief of psychiatry at Spectrum Health Medical Group and medical director of the Supportive Care Medical Clinic at the Lemmen-Holton Cancer Pavilion.
+When you’re stressed, awareness is half the battle, according to Kiran Taylor, MD, division chief of psychiatry and behavioral medicine at Spectrum Health Medical Group.

 “Recognizing stress is important because we don’t function optimally when we’re stressed—things often go harder and we don’t feel as efficient,” Dr. Taylor said.